DerejeKitaw/SharepointFrameWork/README.md

 # How to add validation to our controller
     ->onGetErrorMessage: this.validateDescription.bind(this)
         Note validateDescription not implemented it is returning true now (TODO)

+# How do I know the enviroment the webpart is running (localhost or actualSharepoint site)?
+    *->import Environment, EnvironmentType
+        *${Environment.type} will return 1 for localhosted webpart *${Environment.type} will return 2 for sharepointhosted webpart